-Aquatera doesn't have a compost program, but that doesn't mean we don't use it.
-This means that when you toss out food, organic materials and even pet waste, it goes to our Bioreactor Landfill that acts as compost and you don't even have to separate it!
-You can also keep your organic materials for your own compost pile!
+Aquatera doesn't have a compost program, but that doesn't mean we don't do it.
+This is because our Bioreactor Landfill acts as compost!
+This means that when you toss out food, organics and even pet waste, it goes to our Bioreactor Landfill.
+What makes it even better, is you don't even have to separate it!